1) What’s the coolest experience you’ve had as a fan that’s resulted from your position at BOF/GeekNation/Movies.com?

 5) Who are your favorite comic book writers?

-I’m a Grant Morrison guy (if many of you haven’t been hinted at that already), but beyond him I enjoy the works of guys like Greg Rucka, Scott Snyder, Ed Brubaker, Matt Fraction, Geoff Johns, Jonathan Hickman, Jason Aaron, Dan Slott, Gail Simone, J. Michael Straczynski, Jeff Lemire, and Paul Dini.
+I’m a Grant Morrison guy, but beyond him I enjoy the works of guys like Greg Rucka, Scott Snyder, Ed Brubaker, Matt Fraction, Geoff Johns, Jonathan Hickman, Jason Aaron, Dan Slott, Gail Simone, J. Michael Straczynski, Jeff Lemire, and Paul Dini.
 This is by no means a complete list, just the names that pop into my head right off the top.

 6) What are your favorite indie comics?

-In truth, I don’t really read very many except for some creator-owned things by writers and/or artists that I first read about in superhero comics.
-Titles like Jonathan Hickman’s The Manhattan Projects, Greg Rucka’s Queen and Country, or Scott Snyder’s Severed come to mind.
-I love Grant Morrison’s work on The Invisibles, The Filth, and Happy.
-I applaud people that go out of their way to find the next “mind blowing” indie book, and by all means tell me about it, but I’m perfectly satisfied with most of the superhero comics that I read, and am unashamed to say that they are my first passion in comics.
+You may as well ask what my favorite book or movie is, because indie creators are unbound by restrictions on genre or content!
+I applaud people that go out of their way to find the next “mind blowing” indie book, and by all means tell me about it, but I’m generally satisfied with most of the superhero comics that I read, and am unashamed to say that they are my first passion in comics.

 7) What about your favorite prose writers?